Indian whisky: History

+Definition

+Current

+According to the Scotch Whisky Association's 2013 annual report, unlike in the European Union (EU), "there is no compulsory definition of whisky in India, and the Indian voluntary standard does not require whisky to be distilled from cereals or to be matured.
+Very little Indian 'whisky' qualifies as whisky in the EU owing to the use of molasses or neutral alcohol, limited maturation (if any) and the use of flavourings.
+Such spirits are, of course, considerably cheaper to produce than genuine whisky."

+Legal

+On February 20, 2025 the Indian Malt Whisky Association submitted a request to have Indian whisky recognised with a geographical indication, this includes a requirement for whiskies to be made from malt barley and distilled in a copper pot still at a single distillery.

 Domestic market

 In terms of volume, India is the biggest consumer of whisky in the world.
 It has a complex tax structure with taxes levelled by both Central and State Governments.
 Import taxes are applied by the Central Government on imported spirits.
 State level taxes are levied by each individual State, with taxation levels and methods varying significantly.
 The sale of alcohol is also prohibited in some States.

 Whisky accounts for nearly 60% of the Indian-made foreign liquor market.
 India accounted for nearly half the global whisky market by volume in 2010.
 The market is generally divided into segments based on price.